Newly discovered 'super-Earth' may be the 'most exciting exoplanet'

 The James Webb Space Telescope is capable of observing large exoplanets and detecting starlight filtered through their atmosphere, which will enable scientists to determine the atmospheric composition and analyze them for gases that can create a biological ecosystem.

-But Dittman thinks that the TRAPPIST-1 planets and LHS 1140b are exciting in their own right, and all deserve to be studied further.
+But Dittmann thinks that the TRAPPIST-1 planets and LHS 1140b are exciting in their own right, and all deserve to be studied further.

-"I hope that we can go after both of these systems' atmospheres so that we can compare them to each other," Dittman said.
+"I hope that we can go after both of these systems' atmospheres so that we can compare them to each other," Dittmann said.
 "It's great that we have two systems, one in each flavor, so that we can actually see if this high-energy radiation actually does make a difference."

 Julien de Wit, one of the researchers that discovered the TRAPPIST-1 planets, agrees.
 "We've been delighted to hear about the discovery of LHS by our colleagues from Harvard," he said.
 "In the search for signs of habitability, signs of life elsewhere, the more the merrier.
 LHS is one of these planets around small nearby red dwarfs, the ones we need to find as soon (and as many) as possible to study them with the JWST."